 [Works by Richard Schulze] [Works about Richard Schulze]

 Chris “Childe Harold” Oakley, The Doge, is a man who likes to drive his Vauxhall Ampera in the fast lane of life’s motorway.
 Despite this, he is a person with exceptionally high moral standards, and it is deeply disappointing that some of his fellow Byronists seem to feel the need to attribute goodness knows what manner of sexual peccadilloes to this upstanding individual.
 Chris can be contacted by email (NB: remove the numbers), and will happily engage in correspondence - on wholesome, moral topics.
 He also has a home page (which, needless to say, is a domain of uncompromising decency and propriety).
 Chris recently unearthed a tenuous connection with Lord B: Claire Clairmont, stepsister of Mary Shelley, who had a child by Lord B., was also friends with Margaret Moore, Lady Mount Cashell.
 Amongst the innumerable illegitimate offspring of Lady Mount Cashell’s thoroughly Byronic brother, George King, 3rd Earl of Kingston, is Chris’s great-grandmother, Mary Morison King.

 [Works by Chris Oakley] [Works about Chris Oakley]

-Steve "Prometheus" Hoey, The Shamen, is a man who likes to drive his Hyundai Azera in the fast lane of life's tollway.
+Steve “Prometheus” Hoey, The Shamen, a man who liked to drive his Hyundai Azera in the fast lane of life’s tollway, is, regrettably, no longer with us, having battled cancer unsuccessfully.
+Gone, maybe, but not forgotten.
 Terminally whacky, Steve was the man of whom once was said, “Steve is a whacky guy".
 After Harvard and Oxford, he went into management consulting, explaining: “The AIDS risk and tougher laws are two problems that the modern-day vampire has to solve; in the first case, there is the golden rule: don’t share victims , and for the second, management consultancy, as a form of blood-drinking, is perfectly legal outlet.”
 After eight years of this leechcraft, Steve then followed his artistic muse to the California Institute of Arts, and thence to San Diego, to teach harmony to surf dudes.
-He still lives in the area.
-Music critics have noted that Steve's fecundity, copiousness, extensiveness, free expression and apparently inexhaustible faculty for the continual supply of generous helpings is by no means merely a feature of his poetry.
+He finally got his Ph.D. in music composition at some advanced age, and continued in the area, doing composition, playing his recorders (he had many) and doing consultancy jobs to pay the bills until his untimely death in early 2022.